Every homesteader knows that building a DIY greenhouse is a fantastic way to extend your growing season while shielding plants from harsh weather.

 1. Stake Out the Foundation:

-Start by marking the perimeter of your greenhouse with a 16×10-foot rectangle.
-Use stakes at the four corners and one at the center of each 10-foot side to help guide the placement of the main support beams.
-Ensure the corners are square by using a string to measure the sides.
+Start your DIY greenhouse project by marking a 16×10-foot rectangle for the perimeter.
+Place stakes at each corner and at the center of each 10-foot side to guide the main support beams.
+Use a string to measure and ensure the corners are perfectly square.

 2. Dig Post Holes: